top of page

 TICKET SALES & SEATING

-Recital tickets will be available for purchase until June 28th.
-They must be paid for by Friday, June 28th.
+Recital tickets will be available for purchase until Friday, December 12th.
+They must be paid for immediately in person at the Front Desk.

 ARRIVAL TO THEATER &